 where $D$ is the structure operator of $A$.
 With these,

 is a degree one operator which squares to zero, and

 is a cochain map.
-The assertions about $D_{\mathcal{H}}$ and $\Phi$ follow by direct computation, or by applying the homological perturbation lemma (see e.g. \cite{Cra1}), which also explains our choices.
-Finally, one remarks that the equations $h^2=0$ and $ph=0$ imply that $\Phi$ is $\Omega(A)$-linear and that $D_{\mathcal{H}}$ is a derivation. \end{proof}
+The assertions about $D_{\mathcal{H}}$ and $\Phi$ follow by direct computation, or by applying the homological perturbation lemma (see e.g. \cite{Cra1}), which also explains our conventions.
+We now observe that the equations $h^2=0$ and $ph=0$ imply that $\Phi$ is $\Omega(A)$-linear and that $D_{\mathcal{H}}$ is a derivation. \end{proof}